MartinSahlen/cloud-functions-clojure/README.md

 # cloud-fn-test

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to test Google cloud functions https://cloud.google.com/functions/docs/quickstart.

 ## Usage

-FIXME
+Write your code using clojurescript and compile it to server-side node required for Google cloud functions.

+More docs will come.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Martin Sahlen

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License